Usman228811/montization-kit/README.md

  - 2 for small native

 ## remote config values
-Add default values in the default values
+Add default values in the default config or in the remote configs.
 - {$placementkey}_isAdEnable
 - {$placementkey}_adType
 - {$placementkey}_loadNewAd
+- {$placementkey}_ctaColor
+- {$placementkey}_bgColor

+To change the overall native CTA or background color, add the values in the default or remote configs.

+- overAllNativeBgColor
+- overAllNativeCtaColor

 ## Compose support for native
 ```kotlin